This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters: Hiring Data

 Figure~\ref{fig_sent_by_categ} shows how the distribution of prompt-based sentiment polarity varies by different covariates.
 I focus on categories where differences are strongly statistically significant.
 I find a small difference in average sentiment scores in favor of women and against candidates from Asia and from Developing countries.

 Letter sentiment tends to reinforce other known signals of higher ability.
 Candidates from PhD programs in America and from programs in the top 25 have substantially better RLs.
 The same is true about candidates with top publications, as well as candidates who managed to procure a letter from a top-5 percentile research economist.
 These statistics are in line with what a general sentiment measure should look like under the general assumption that higher ability candidates get more enthusiastic references.
-In section~\ref{section_gender} below, I further analyze the determinants of sentiment polarity as well as other RL features extracted via prompts.